 Dr. Hopp's background is in Molecular and Cellular Biology in the area of Programmed Cell Death.
 She has previously done research on the molecular mechanisms regulating cell death in the retina using transgenic mouse models.
 More recently Dr. Hopp has conducted research with her HBU students using the microscopic roundworm Caenorhabditis elegans.
 The students use bioinformatics tools and molecular biology techniques to generate RNAi feeding vectors for C. elegans.
 With these methods the students are able to target and study the function of specific genes.
 For example the students have targeted genes for muscle regulation, diabetes, lipid metabolism, Parkinson’s disease, and dermal tissue formation.
 The students present their research findings at HBU’s Annual Celebration of Scholarship Symposium.
 Also, Dr. Hopp presented this research “An Animal Model for Muscular Dystrophy” at HBU’s Annual Faculty Research Symposium, April 2010).

-Dr. Hopp and Dr. Pinaire serve as co-chairs of the Honors in Biology Program.
+Dr. Hopp serves as chair of the Honors in Biology Program.
 This competitive program provides qualified undergraduate students the opportunity to complete a rigorous independent research project.
 Information sessions for the Honors in Biology Program are offered every semester.
 Please e-mail Dr. Hopp

 for more details.